 The course materials would be accessed online.
 Lectures may be delivered through real-time video calls or as prerecorded videos.
 However, during live lectures, you may have the opportunity to ask questions and participate in discussions with other students.
 You’ll also have the opportunity to work in virtual labs and sandbox environments to put your cybersecurity skills to the test.

 A full-time student can finish a typical master’s degree program in about two years.
 Choosing an accelerated program can help you finish more quickly.
-However, if you want to work a full-time job while completing your degree, an online program may allow you the flexibility to determine your pace.
+However, if you want to work a full-time job while completing your degree, choosing to pursue your master's in cybersecurity online may allow you the flexibility to determine your pace.

 Employers in the public and private sectors commonly look for professionals who hold certifications from established organizations.
 A master’s program will help you prepare for intense certification exams.
 These certifications can boost your career by helping you stand out from the competition.
 While there are many IT certifications to choose from, the following will accelerate your career in cybersecurity: